jeromebridge/osgi-poc/README.md

 ## I get this error when trying to install a bundle to debug through Eclipse: org.ops4j.io.HierarchicalIOException: Source [/home/developer/git/osgi-poc/yas-commons/target/classes includes([.*]) excludes([])] cannot be used.
 Stopping.

 This means the directory you specifies does not exist or you do not have permissions to it.

+## I get java.lang.NullPointerException right when I try install my bundle

+First thing make sure you have META-INF/MANIFEST.MF in the directory you are pointing to.